-For Performance Monitoring the reserve category assessment methods are applied for FFR, POR, SOR and TOR1.
+For Performance Monitoring, the reserve category assessment methods are applied for FFR, POR, SOR, TOR1, TOR2 and RRS services Some Providing Units providing RRD may also be assessed using the methodology if the service is provided as an automatic response to a Frequency Event.
 This assessment is performed based on the MW response of the Providing Unit to a Frequency Event that has been classed as a Performance Incident.

-For each of the DS3 System Services subjected to a Performance Assessment the methods below will be used where a Providing Unit meets the Minimum Data Records Requirement.
+For each of the DS3 System Services subjected to a Performance Assessment, the methods below will be used where a Providing Unit meets the Minimum Data Records Requirement.
 For a Providing Unit which does not meet the Minimum Data Records Requirement please refer to Section 5.25 of this document.

-5.65.7 Definition of a Frequency Event
+5.7 Definition of a Frequency Event